Designing for Mixed Reality on the Hololens

 Eugene Chung, of the VR-focused Penrose Studios, predicts that VR + AR will converge as an industry, with AR eventually taking the lead.
 After spending the weekend immersed in augmented reality though, I was struck by how many design considerations differed between the two.

-The initial sensation of putting on the Hololens was incredible.
-It’s lighter, it’s less jarring than a VR headset since you see the room around you, and interacting with a hologram in actual space is unreal.
-Unlike putting on a Rift or a Vive, it felt normal almost within minutes.
+The initial sensation of putting on the Hololens was pretty awesome.
+It’s lighter, it’s less jarring than a VR headset since you see the room around you, and interacting with a hologram in actual space feels almost natural (unlike putting on a Rift or a Vive).

 Everyday applications of the Hololens are pretty clear — and so are its current limitations.
 The Microsoft team pointed out some useful guidelines that highlighted the current state of the hardware: